 It’s very comfortable and common for a hiring manager to search for specific skill sets when hiring for a position.
-Hiring managers are most likely to try to find someone with specific experience in the role and skills needed for the role.
-For example, in the veterinary field it is common for managers to search for veterinary assistants whom have already held the role elsewhere and already have the technical skill set for the job.
+Hiring managers are most likely to try to find someone with specific experience in the role and the skills needed for the role.
+For example, in the veterinary field, it is common for managers to search for veterinary assistants.
+Assistants that have already held the role elsewhere and already have the technical skill set for the job.

 If you happen to come across someone with both skills and talent, then of course go for it.
 But if you ever have the choice between skills/experience and talent, always, always, always pick talent!
 I promise you won’t regret it.

 Written By: Jamie Ozga, CPO at Tantam Health, Inc.

 About Tantam Health

 Tantam Health specializes in onsite clinic, worksite clinics and nearsite clinics.
 Their innovative programs, advanced reporting capabilities, and unique structure of their team allows them to deliver customized solutions that exceed their client’s expectations.
 The company takes a team-based approach to their worksite healthcare delivery model, adhering to patient-centered medical home (PCMH) guidelines set forth by the NCQA.
 Learn more at http://www.tantamhealth.com